 In short, machine learning uses cutting-edge technology to create new opportunities and the affordable nature of this AI is just as attractive as the effectiveness of the process.
 With this in mind, we have put together an informative article and marketing guide to machine learning.

-The Origin and Important of Machine Learning
+The Origin and Importance of Machine Learning

 Needless to say, this explanation is worth the effort as marketing would seem highly inadequate in the modern day without the assistance of AI.

-What can Machine Learning Do?
+What Can Machine Learning Do?

 Although aside from sounding complex, what does machine learning actually do?

 Machine Learning is applicable in almost any industry, and its presence is likely to increase as soon as smaller businesses understand the many use cases of AI.
 For example, in finance, machine learning can identify patterns and use them as a defense mechanism against fraud.
 In e-Commerce, AI is extremely fast when it comes to establishing a churn rate.
 While dating websites are using this feature to create the perfect match, the agricultural industry also uses AI to clone plants and other living organisms.
 On the other hand, machine learning is increasingly prominent in the health industry where data can use to predict patient diagnostics and identify genetic patterns that could potentially lead to serious illness.